-Shortly after our article about Salzbergwerk Berchtesgaden was published, I received an email from a reader who wanted to know if I’d heard of an even more interesting salt mine in Poland called Wieliczka.
-Although I always enjoy receiving suggestions for new topics, I wondered, briefly, just how many salt mines I could reasonably feature on Interesting Thing of the Day in a single week.
+Shortly after our article about Salzbergwerk Berchtesgaden was published in 2004, I received an email from a reader who wanted to know if I’d heard of an even more interesting salt mine in Poland called Wieliczka.
+Although I always enjoy receiving suggestions for new topics, I wondered, briefly, just how many salt mines I could reasonably feature on Interesting Thing of the Day.
 But after researching Wieliczka a bit, I discovered the answer: at least two.
 This was simply way too impressive to pass up.

 Worth Its Salt

-Located about 10 miles (14km) from Kraków, Wieliczka has been in continuous operation since at least the 13th century, with its first known historical mention dating back to 1044.
+Located about 10 miles (14km) from Kraków, Wieliczka was in continuous operation from at least the 13th century until 2007, with its first known historical mention dating back to 1044.
 Over so many centuries, a truly staggering quantity of salt has been removed from this underground mine, with plenty more still left in the deposit.
-The mine currently occupies nine levels, with a maximum depth of over 1,000 feet (about 325m) and over 180 miles (about 300km) of passages.
-But instead of simply abandoning all the vast empty spaces formerly filled with salt, miners over the centuries have transformed them into magnificent, ornate chambers—which together form a massive complex that has been likened to an underground city.
+The mine occupies nine levels, with a maximum depth of over 1,000 feet (about 325m) and over 180 miles (about 300km) of passages.
+But instead of simply abandoning all the vast empty spaces formerly filled with salt, miners over the centuries transformed them into magnificent, ornate chambers—which together form a massive complex that has been likened to an underground city.

 Pouring Salt in the Wound